Setting Up Ollama on a VPS: Running Local LLMs in the Cloud

 sudo apt update && sudo apt upgrade -y

-# Install Ollama (official installer)
+# Install Ollama (official one-liner)

 curl -fsSL https://ollama.com/install.sh | sh